 Spelling variations of this family name include: Tindall, Tindell, Tindale, Tindal, Tyndale, Tindale, Tyndell and many more.

 Some of the Tindell family moved to Ireland, but this topic is not covered in this excerpt.
-Another 147 words (10 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Some of the first settlers of this family name were:

 Tindell Settlers in United States in the 19th Century